GoldenSheepAI/-CodeMonkey-/README.md

 - `args`: Array of command-line arguments
 - `env`: Environment variables for the server process

-When MCP servers are configured, Nanocoder will:
+When MCP servers are configured, CodeMonkey will:

 - Automatically connect to all configured servers on startup
 - Make all server tools available to the AI model